renacin/BramptonTransitAnalysis/0_Research/README.md

 	  we must first start small and determine the average speed a bus might have been travelling during a given route.
 All data points are considered, if there are not enough data points we do not delineate between days of the week, and use a general average.

-	+ How do we determine arrival times between observations
+	+ How do we determine arrival times between observations.

 ## 2.0 (Logic) Logging Feature